 Second Week of the Term through Last Day to Withdraw (Withdrawal Period)

-- A student may withdraw from a course(s)/all courses from his/her schedule with a resulting grade of W in each course through the deadline to withdraw as printed in the Calendars - Academic.
+- A student may withdraw from a course(s)/all courses from his/her schedule with a resulting grade of W in each course through the deadline to withdraw as printed in the calendar.
 A student may not withdraw from a course(s) after the deadline.

 - Full-time undergraduate students pay flat-rate tuition which does not enable a refund by course.